astropy/astropy-APEs/README.rst

 Proposing a new APE
 ^^^^^^^^^^^^^^^^^^^

-New APEs should be created using the ``APEtemplate.rst`` file in this repository.
+New APEs should be created using the `APEtemplate.rst` file in this repository.
-Fork the repository, copy ``APEtemplate.rst`` to ``APE##.rst`` where ## is the next free number on the list of APEs (don't forget to check the open PRs when finding this number).
-Issue a Pull Request with that file once you've written it up (little explanation is required in the PR itself given that the document has all the content - usually it's easiest to just paste in the abstract).
+Fork the repository, copy `APEtemplate.rst` to `APE<n>.rst` where `<n>` is the next free number on the list of APEs (don't forget to check the open PRs when finding this number).
+Issue a Pull Request with that file once you've written it up (little explanation is required in the PR itself given that the document has all the content - usually it's easiest to just paste in the abstract, and link to other existing GitHub Issues or PRs, if applicable).

-Note that there is not much point to making proposals unless someone or some group has signed up to implement it if the APE is accepted (typically this would involve the author or authors of the APE).
-Just issuing an APE in order to spur others to do work is not generally going to be received well.
+Note that there is not much point to making proposals unless someone or some group has signed up to implement it should the APE be accepted (typically this would involve the author or authors of the APE).
+Just issuing an APE in order to spur others to do work is not going to be received well, due to the OSS nature of the Astropy Project.
 Generally, an implementation is expected before an APE can be considered fully accepted.
 For proposals that require extensive work that few are willing to perform without some assurance it will be accepted, provisional acceptance is an option.
-For serious consideration it is usually good to show that detailed technical aspects have been played with in real code rather (even if it isn't a complete implementation).
+For serious consideration, it is usually good to show that detailed technical aspects have been played with in real code rather (even if it isn't a complete implementation).